George Putnam (newsman): Biography

 Putnam was the host of Talk Back, a conservative radio show he hosted daily after leaving the television anchor chair in 1975.
 It was based at KIEV in Glendale, California (now KRLA) until 2001 and moved to KCAA 1050 in San Bernardino in 2002.
 Talk Back was distributed nationwide on the Cable Radio Network on CRN1.
 Although Putnam advocated many conservative viewpoints, he stated many times his status as a "lifelong Democrat" since his youthful admiration of U.S. President Franklin D. Roosevelt.
 In addition to political talk Putnam interviewed many people whom he knew in show business including Bob Hope, Lucille Ball, Peggy Lee, Doris Day, Charlton Heston, John Wayne, Desi Arnaz, Milton Berle and many others.
 He and Lucille Ball were very close friends, as evidenced by her yearly in-person appearance on Talk Back on or around his birthday.
 Downtown Los Angeles workers were thrilled and surprised to see Ball making the walk through the underground level of Arco Plaza to Putnam's studio, often with her husband Gary Morton and no security detail.
 The studio was enclosed in glass so that people visiting Arco Plaza could observe shows and on occasion (as with Ball's appearances) ask questions of Putnam's guests.
 KIEV built the studio mainly for Putnam.
 He is credited with giving Blog reporter Matt Drudge his start.

 Putnam received an honorary LL.D. from Bates College in 1985.

 Putnam had a cameo role as a TV news reporter or anchor in at least three films: Fourteen Hours (1951), I Want to Live!
 (1958) with Susan Hayward starring as accused murderer Barbara Graham, and the disaster film Independence Day (1996).

 In a June 12, 2008, e-mail to Putnam's Newsmax readers, it was announced that Putnam was in a Los Angeles hospital undergoing medical treatment on his liver and kidneys.
 In mid-July he took part in a special on-air 94th "birthday" show, in which actress Doris Day appeared by telephone, according to the Los Angeles Times.

 On September 12, 2008, Putnam died at Chino Valley Medical Center in Chino, California.
-Upon Putnam's passing, the Los Angeles Times recalled the words of former President Richard M. Nixon in a 1984 roast of Putnam given by KTTV to celebrate Putnam's 50th anniversary in broadcasting: "Some people didn't like what he said; some people liked what he said.
-But everybody listened to George Putnam.
-That is why he has been one of the most influential commentators of our times."